MicrosoftDocs/powerbi-docs/powerbi-docs/developer/register-app.md

     ![App type](media/register-app/register-app-new-design-app-type.png)

 5. If you selected **Server-side web application** for the application type, then continue with entering a value for **Home Page URL** and **Redirect URL**.
 The **Redirect URL** works with any valid URL and should correspond with the application you have created.
-If you selected Native,** then continue to step 6.
+If you selected **Native**, then continue to step 6.

-6. Choose the APIs for the application that has access.
+6. Choose the Power BI APIs that your application needs.
 For more information about Power BI access permissions, see [Power BI Permissions](power-bi-permissions.md).
 Then select **Register**.

     ![Choose APIs to register](media/register-app/register-app-new-app-registration-apis-register.png)